 How much do truck drivers earn?

 The truck driving industry offers drivers a high starting salary with great benefits and potential for growth.
-According to the U.S. Bureau of Labor Statistics, the median average salary for truck drivers in May 2020 made an average of $47,130 in base pay and bonuses, with the highest paid drivers earning more than $65,260.
+According to the U.S. Bureau of Labor Statistics, the median average salary for truck drivers in May 2020 made an average of $22.66 per hour or $47,130 in base pay and bonuses, with the highest paid drivers earning more than $65,260.
 Knowing that their business relies heavily on their drivers, transportation companies take good care of them, offering excellent benefits such as medical, vision, and dental insurance, life insurance, paid vacation and holidays, sign-on bonuses, retirement plans, and much more.

 I’ve always heard you must have one or two years of experience to be hired in the truck driving industry.
 Is that right?